bridaniels/Principles_NavigatingBigDebtCrises/Part1/deflationDebtCycle/README.md

 # **Classic Deflationary Debt Cycle:**
+---
+- Debt financed primarily in local currency -> Central bank able to print money in resolve
+- Debt service costs rising beyond economies ability to service
+- Deleveraging strategies put into place to safely and efficiently service debts neccessary to restabalize economy

+> ### **Policy Maker Levers:**
+> *to bring debt and debt service levels back in equilibrium*
+> ##### Deflationary
+> 1. Austerity (spending less)
+> 2. Debt Defaults/Restructurings
+> ##### Inflationary
+> 3. Central Bank "Printing Money" or Making Purchases/Providing Garuntees
+> ##### Transfer of Wealth
+> 4. Money and Credit from the "Haves" to the "Have Nots"

+- Policy makers lower interest rates until they are so low they are no longer an effective tool
+- Print Money?
+Ofc!
+Easiest path with the least resistance to short term economy
+- Debt restructurings and austerity dominate - not balanced with economic stimulation

+---
+---
 # 1. [Early](01_early.ipynb)
+---
 - Debt NOT growing faster than incomes
 - Debt growth from financing interests that simultaneously increase incomes
 - **Sustainable Growth** while income growth can service growing debts

 ---
 ---